OfficeDev/open-xml-docs/docs/how-to-insert-a-new-slide-into-a-presentation.md

         bodyShape.TextBody = New TextBody(New Drawing.BodyProperties(), New Drawing.ListStyle(), New Drawing.Paragraph())
 ```

-The final section of the second overloaded <span
-class="keyword">InsertNewSlide</span> method creates a new slide part,
+The final section of the second overloaded **InsertNewSlide** method creates a new slide part,
 finds the specified index position where to insert the slide, and then
 inserts it and saves the modified presentation.